openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-details.md

 The user clicks a VM’s name from the list view and is taken to that VM’s Overview tab.
 The user sees detailed information about the VM’s configuration.
 ![VM-overview - Editing a field](img/1-0-1.jpg)
-Editing field will be aligned to the resto of the system.
-For now, only 'Description' and Flavour' have a pencil icon next to the field name to indicate it is editable.
-Hitting that pencil will opne up a modal.
+Editing field will be aligned to the rest of the system.
+For now, only 'Description' and Flavor' have a pencil icon next to the field name to indicate it is editable.
+Hitting that pencil will open up a modal.

 ## YAML